30th Annual Feed Lake County Food Drive & Fundraiser

 Hunger & Poverty in Lake County - Fast Facts

-According to Feeding America, below are food insecurity estimates along with the estimated effects of COVID-19 on food insecurity in Lake County:*
+According to Feeding America, below are food insecurity estimates in Lake County:*

-- 36,400 Lake County residents are estimated to be living with food insecurity.
-That's 15.8% of the population, which equates to nearly 1 in 7 residents who are struggling with hunger.
+- 27,130 Lake County residents are estimated to be living with food insecurity.
+That's 11.8% of the population, which equates to 1 in 8.5 residents.

-Pre-COVID, 32.6% of Lake County households struggled to afford basic needs.*** This includes the working poor who make up a stark 23%, and the 8% who live in poverty (8.6%).
-Again, we can only imagine the increases that have occurred here due to the lingering effects the pandemic has had on our economy and the rising costs of food.
+-Pre-COVID, 31% of Lake County households struggled to afford basic needs.**** This includes the working poor who make up a stark 23%, and the 8% who live in poverty.
+We can only imagine the increase that has occurred due to the lingering effects the pandemic has had on our economy and the rising costs of food.
 Many households that experience food insecurity do not qualify for federal nutrition programs, especially among the working poor.

 100% of donations made to our Community Impact Fund stay local to benefit Lake County residents in need.

-The food and funds raised from this fundraiser help us meet the basic needs of those struggling in our community, which includes helping to restock the shelves of approximately 40 local Lake County food pantries and fill the gap in needed items difficult to acquire elsewhere.
+The food and funds raised from this fundraiser work to help restock the shelves of approximately 40 local Lake County food pantries and fill the gap in needed items difficult to acquire elsewhere.
 The food pantries depend upon community efforts to help feed families, children and senior citizens in need.They depend upon United Way of Lake County.
 We depend upon you.

 How United Way of Lake County Impacted Hunger Last Year

-- Helping to provide 41,024 meals to our Seniors (mainly via drive-by pick-up and delivery due to COVID-19)
+- Helped provide 25,084 meals to our Seniors (drive-by pick-up and congregate)

-- Helping to provide 502 cans of formula for babies within low income households
+- Helped provide nearly 500 cans of formula for babies within low income households

-- In the face of COVID-19, we are encouraging monetary donations as the number one way to contribute.
+- We are currently encouraging monetary donations as the number one way to contribute.
 As food costs continue to rise, gifts of money help us meet the specific unmet needs of our community.
 Plus - when you give now during the month of April, you double your impact!
 Buyers Products Company will match all gifts up to a maximum of $25,000 in total donations!
 Please click here to donate online or mail a check made payable to United Way of Lake County to United Way of Lake County, ATT: Feed Lake County, 9285 Progress Parkway, Mentor, OH 44060.

 - Organize a Monetary Fundraiser or Food Drive at your organization and donate all funds raised and food collected to United Way of Lake County.
-To sign up to participate in a food or fundraising drive, contact Jodi Matsko Preseren at 440.639.1236 or via email at email@example.com
+To sign up to participate in a food or fundraising drive, contact David Whittaker at 440-639-1203 or via email at email@example.com.